 In addition to medications, lifestyle and dietary changes are an essential part of diabetes management.
 Certain foods can help promote stable blood sugar levels, while others can make them less stable.

-By eating a balanced diet, and avoiding foods rich in sugar, simple carbohydrates, and unhealthful fats, a person can better control their blood sugar and insulin levels.
+By eating a balanced diet filled with whole grains, vegetables, legumes, lean protein, nuts, and seeds, a person can better control their blood sugar and insulin levels.